AriRice/Leiothlypis_first_chapter/README.md

 (optional step) Go back to the filter folder, run "Contam_check_filter.sh", and follow the instructions within the 05b folder in case your admixture/pca results were weird and you suspect contamination.
 NOTE: I couldn't get this to work, so I skipped it.

-11. Choose 1 peregrina and 2 ruficapilla to remove from the next few datasets (and maybe re-run admixture and PCA without them?)
+11. Choose 1 peregrina and 2 ruficapilla to remove from the next few datasets (and maybe re-run admixture and PCA without them?).... or just ignore for now and run the next big filtering script with them included (we'll change it later)